bulrog/cistev2-app/README.md

 #How to setup download of data from firestore:

-Create a project in firebase and generate as mentioned the key to access the project.
+Create a project in firebase and generate as mentioned the key to access the project and add it at the root of this project.

 Then change the security rule for the storage: